 Besides, a person’s opinion of another is just that- an opinion.
 It does not necessarily constitute the truth.
 A person’s psyche is a complicated topic, and simplifying it based on another’s judgment is pointless.

+“Does Japan hire foreigners?” is a common question for individuals who are planning to work in Japan.
 Living and working in another country is anything but easy.
 If you came knocking with just a bag of clothes and zero knowledge, then my friend, this would be difficult for you.
 Japan or any other country at that will not cut you some slack.
 It will come at you in all directions, unrelenting, and when you think that you’re finally learning it, it’ll come right back at you- twice as much this time.
-And this is the reality of being the foreigner.
+And this is the reality of being a foreigner.

 If you read testimonials or personal blogs stating people’s experiences regarding this, you would find that the language barrier is a recurring theme.
 Ultimately, it is the great wall that divides us all.
 As a foreigner in a work setting, everything takes extra time for you.
 You have to learn their ways and adjust to what is conventional.
 Almost nothing is muscle memory.
 You are like a child learning the basics, the difference?
 You already know those things…just in another language and culture.

-Additionally, you can never really be complacent- something that needs emphasizing on.
+Additionally, you can never really be complacent–something that needs emphasizing.
 Don’t.
 What would send you packing and back to your homeland is this kind of mindset.
 Thinking that you speak English can land you a job, but will it be fulfilling?
 Not really, especially if you don’t want English to be the job.
-Human beings have specific needs to be satisfied, and occupational gratification is one of those.
-Being a degree holder does not even guarantee a paved way towards immediate success.
-The majority of foreigners, some are even master’s degree holders, attend universities in Japan to acquire much-needed skills or learn the language.
+Human beings have specific needs, and occupational gratification is one of those.
+Being a degree holder does not even guarantee a paved way toward immediate success.
+The majority of foreigners, some even master’s degree holders, attend universities in Japan to acquire much-needed skills or learn the language.

-What to think about in times of hardships?
+What to think about in times of hardship?

-To convince you even more on how other foreign aspects have invaded Japanese culture, let’s talk about sports.
-The usual one that immediately comes to mind is Sumo, the more traditional sport with its roots in the form of a Shinto ritual- take the part that involves throwing the salt to purify the ring for the match.
+You’ll have the opportunity to participate in traditions that have been passed down for generations and learn more about the unique cultural differences that make Japan so special.
+Let’s take sports for instance.
+The usual one that immediately comes to mind is Sumo.
+The more traditional sport with its roots in the form of a Shinto ritual- takes the part that involves throwing salt to purify the ring for the match.
 Still, the more modern one and the king of team sports in Japan is the American pastime of baseball.
-But to conform to a more traditional name, the Japanese people called it Yakyu, which means field-ball.
+But to conform to a more traditional name, the Japanese people called it Yakyu, which means field ball.
 Talk about infiltrating a country.

-None of these are necessarily unhappy circumstances but realistic ones to give you the general idea of what’s in store for you.
+None of these are necessarily unhappy circumstances.
+But, they are real ones that can give you a general idea of what’s in store for you.

 Working alongside Japanese people